Flash Flood Warning issued for Bergen, Essex, Passaic by NWS - News Break

 Flash Flood Warning issued for Bergen, Essex, Passaic by NWS

-Effective: 2021-07-08 16:59:00 EDT Expires: 2021-07-08 18:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 20:14:00 EDT Expires: 2021-07-12 21:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
 Excessive runoff from heavy rainfall will cause flooding of urban areas, highways, streets and underpasses as well as other drainage areas and low lying spots.
-Target Area: Bergen; Essex; Passaic FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 615 PM EDT THIS EVENING FOR SOUTHERN FAIRFIELD, BERGEN, NORTHEASTERN ESSEX, EASTERN PASSAIC, ROCKLAND AND SOUTHERN WESTCHESTER COUNTIES At 459 PM EDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
-Between 1.5 and 3 inches of rain have fallen.
-The expected rainfall rate is 1 to 1.5 inches in 3 hours.
-Additional rainfall amounts of 1 to 2 inches are possible in the warned area.
-Flash flooding is ongoing or expected to begin shortly.
+Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
+Target Area: Bergen; Essex; Passaic FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 915 PM EDT THIS EVENING FOR NORTHWESTERN BERGEN, NORTHWESTERN ESSEX, PASSAIC, SOUTH CENTRAL ORANGE AND ROCKLAND COUNTIES At 814 PM EDT, Doppler radar indicated lighter rain showers moving across the area, but there are still areas of residual flooding.
+Thunderstorms produced heavy rain across the warned area earlier this evening.
+Between 2 and 4 inches of rain have fallen so far.
+Flash flooding is expected to be ongoing in some areas.
 HAZARD...Flash flooding caused by thunderstorms.
 SOURCE...Radar.
 IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas.
-Some locations that will experience flash flooding include Yonkers, Paterson, Stamford, Passaic, White Plains, Wayne, Bloomfield, Hackensack, Port Chester, Bergenfield, Paramus, Ridgewood, Lyndhurst, Rutherford, Nanuet, Tarrytown, Dobbs Ferry, Nyack, Tappan and Greenwich.
-FLASH FLOOD...RADAR INDICATED EXPECTED RAINFALL...1-1.5 INCHES IN 3 HOURSalerts.weather.gov
+Some locations that will experience flash flooding include Paterson, Wayne, Paramus, West Milford, Ridgewood, Monsey, Nanuet, Ramsey, Ringwood, Pompton Lakes, Suffern, Caldwell, Sloatsburg, Hawthorne, Pearl River, Bloomingdale, Fairfield, Greenwood Lake, Upper Greenwood Lake and Fair Lawn.
+FLASH FLOOD...RADAR INDICATEDalerts.weather.gov

 Comments / 0